-So often the smell of apples and cinnamon is associated with a dessert.
-It’s usually an Apple Pie, a crumble or maybe an apple cake.
-But what if you could get that same wonderful experience in a healthy breakfast bowl of Apple Cinnamon Quinoa?
-This is a nutritious breakfast that you could eat over and over again all fall.
+So often the smell of apples and cinnamon is associated with a dessert this time of year.
+It’s usually an Apple Pie, an Apple Crumble or maybe an apple cake.
+But what if you could get that same wonderful experience of apple flavor in a healthy breakfast bowl of Apple Cinnamon Quinoa?
+This is a nutritious breakfast that you could eat over and over again on chilly fall mornings.
 It is unique enough that you can serve it to guests as part of breakfast or brunch.
-The smell of apples and cinnamon is a nice touch to a group gathering.
+It’s also easy to prepare, making it a perfect breakfast option for busy mornings.

-I have become a big fan of quinoa over the past couple of years.
-It is gluten free and high in protein.
+- Quinoa is gluten free and high in protein.
 It has 5 grams of fiber.
 Most importantly, it fills you up and then keeps you full for quite a while.
 It lends itself perfectly to either sweet or savory recipes.
 Read about the Health Benefits of Quinoa and make it a part of your diet.

 Apple Cinnamon QuinoaPrint This